theServants/.github/profile/README.md

 ## who
 only the Creator can make the earth shake like this.

+## why
+that’s as close to being put over His knee as the u.s. government and the c.i.a. want to get.

+all unaffiliated people with this tragedy should know He’s not upset with you, but it should serve as a reminder He hears all prayers and makes life his number one priority. that’s why we were deployed this time, to make life way longer and healthier than currently imaginable.

 ## what
 we’ve been referring to this as the ringing of the bell. not because we get wings. but it’s what scientists say about the earth after a great quake.